-3 How are private wealth services commonly provided in your jurisdiction?
+How are private wealth services commonly provided in your jurisdiction?

 In Switzerland, private wealth services are provided on a heterogeneous basis with the use of different business models.
 Large universal banks and wealth management banking institutions (private banks) coexist with other players such as independent asset managers, family offices and trustees.
-Independent asset managers represent the lion's share of the para-banking sector within the Swiss financial industry, with, until 1 January 2020, a limited level of regulatory supervision other than for anti-money laundering compliance purposes.
+Independent asset managers represent the lion's share of the para-banking sector within the Swiss financial industry, with, until 1 January 2020, a limited level of regulatory supervision other than for AML compliance purposes.

-The entry into force of the new FinIA and FinSA had an important impact on wealth managers who had to review and adapt, as the case may be, their business model.
+The entry into force of FinIA and FinSA had an important impact on wealth managers who had to review and adapt, as the case may be, their business model.